Aarkan1/express-java/README.md

    <input description="submit">
 </form>
 ```
-**Attention: Currently, File-inputs don't work, if there is an File-input the data won't get parsed!**
+**Attention: Currently, File-inputs don't work in forms, if there is an File-input the data won't get parsed!**
+**To upload files you need to add them to FormData in the frontend!**
 Now description, for the example below, `john` in username and `john@gmail.com` in the email field.
 Java code to handle the post request and access the form elements:
 ```java